Skip to main content

 5. Toggle on Area in the Format panel.

-6. In the Type section, select World countries or USA Zip codes.
-Your Type selection must correspond to the data in your primary Dimension (e.g., country code or USA ZIP code).
+6. In the Type section, select World countries, USA Zip codes, or USA States.
+Your Type selection must correspond to the data in your primary Dimension.
+This can be country, USA ZIP, or USA state codes.

-7. Select Add area data source and choose the Dimension property or Metric containing either country codes or USA ZIP codes.
+7. Select Add area data source and choose the Dimension property or Metric containing either country codes, USA ZIP codes, or USA state codes.

 8. Select Customize display (optional) to customize your Map chart.